Brondesbury Park railway station

-Brondesbury Park railway station is a National Rail station in Brondesbury Park in the London Borough of Brent on the North London line in Travelcard Zone 2 which is managed by London Overground.
-It is close to the Queen's Park area.
+Brondesbury Park is a station on the Mildmay line of the London Overground, located in Brondesbury Park in the London Borough of Brent.
+It is situated in London fare zone 2 and is close to the Queen's Park area.

 History

 The Hampstead Junction Railway route between Willesden Junction (Low Level) and Camden Road (via Gospel Oak) opened in 1860, but at first there were no stations west of Brondesbury.
 The line was absorbed by the London and North Western Railway in 1867, but it was not until 1 June 1908 that a station at Brondesbury Park was opened.

-Service

-Brondesbury Park currently has the following London Overground (North London Line) services, which is operated by Class 378 trainsets.